wichert/collective.recipe.modwsgi/README.txt

     config-file = ${buildout:directory}/production.ini

 This will create a small python script in parts/mywsgiapp called ''wsgi'' which mod_wsgi can load.
+You can also use the optional ''extra-paths'' option to specify extra paths that are added to the python system path.

 The apache configuration for this buildout looks like this:::